charleskolozsvary/jane-street-puzzles/README.md

 # Background
 [Jane Street](https://www.janestreet.com) is a quantitative trading firm which posts a "puzzle" every month.
-But they aren't typical puzzles (like a jig-saw or crossword), they are usually, rather, a math-heavy brain teaser.
+But they aren't typical puzzles (like jig-saws or crosswords), they are usually, rather, math-heavy brain teasers.
 Every now and then I tackle one, and this repository contains my work on them.

 If you haven't already, I suggest you try to solve the [current puzzle](https://www.janestreet.com/puzzles/current-puzzle/) (or, if it doesn't suit your fancy, any of the others in the [archive](https://www.janestreet.com/puzzles/archive/)---I find, clearly, that they're a lot of fun.